DormantLogician/equal-language-concept/README.md

 Equal is simple, because it does not have many features, and because intersection is the only way operations can be performed.

-It is error-resistant both because we specify what something is, rather than how it works, and because the way language is designed allows all possible system behaviors to be traversed and/or tested easily.
+It is error-resistant both because we specify what something is, rather than how it works, and because the way language is designed allows all possible system behaviors to be traversed and/or tested.

 Also, it is expressive to the point where it can be used to do many things other languages can do - it allows posing questions about what certain structures are, given incomplete information by using deduction.
-Not only can we get output of an operation from its inputs, we can also deduce what an input is, given an output.
+Not only can we get output of an operation from its inputs, we can also deduce what an input is given an output.

 ### 1.3 Intersection as computation method
 A basic program in written in language is expressed:

     'A & 'B

 In this example, intersection of 'A and 'B categories removes differences between them, producing a third category type representing only structures they have in common.
 Intersections enable reduction of a search space in order to find specific structures (output of intersection) within that space.
-If an output can be produced, intersection will output a solution if there is one - otherwise, it will yield a contradiction.
+If an output can be produced, intersection will output a solution if there is one - otherwise, it will output a contradiction.

 ### 1.4 Example
 The following example defines and uses a generic 'Rule' category to sort integers.
 Collection is reordered by language to fit inside 'Rule', which completes sorting process.